 On Wednesday 13th February 2019 at 10.00 am members will attend an art viewing at Parap then have coffee afterwards.
 Details to follow.
-An evening for members and their partners and guests will be organised in late January 2019.
+An evening for members and their partners and guests was proposed for late January 2019.
 This has been postponed as some members are unavailable.
 The next Club meeting is on 28th February 2019.
 Please note our Book Club, Mah Jong and Scrabble activities are conducted throughout the whole year – subject to member availability.

 Mah Jong is every Tuesday morning (bring your own lunch) and Scrabble is played each Saturday at 11.00 am with nibbles served by our President, Fran Smith, at her place.
 The Book Club is on the first Monday of the month at 10.00 am, depending on public holidays.
 The venue is to be at a café in Darwin CBD so we can have morning tea/coffee while we discuss the book and author.
 The next Book Club is on February 4th 2019.
 Contact Fran Smith, Book Club Coordinator and President, on the Contact Page if you wish to attend.